dkworks108/Predicting-Student-Test-Scores/README.md

 The repository structure is organized for scalability and future improvements.
 This project helps build strong fundamentals in predictive analytics.
 This project highlights the practical application of machine learning in education.
+It demonstrates how data-driven insights can support academic improvement.